 In the aerospace field, it’s used in parts of airplanes and spacecraft to reduce weight and save fuel.
 Research shows it helps improve aerodynamics and strengthen the structure.

-In the automotive industry, car makers use carbon fiber to make cars lighter, which makes them faster and more fuel-efficient.
+In the automotive industry, carbon fiber is used to make cars lighter, faster, and more fuel-efficient.
 Studies show it also makes cars safer and more durable.

 Future Trends and Innovations